maroonnnn/Mahara-/ADMIN_DASHBOARD.md

 ---

-**Need Help?** Check the individual page files for implementation details or refer to the Fiverr design patterns.
+**Need Help?** Check the individual page files for implementation details or refer to the Mahara design patterns.